tloimu/ya-hotas-throttle/README.md

  - some screw holes may benefit from drilling for easier fit
  - throttle center detent hole could be drilled bigger for stronger detent or cone shaped with a bit larger drill head for smoother detent exit/entry

+Below is an illustration of all printable parts.

 ![Preview of all printed parts](img/printed-parts.png)

 Connect the wires like this to match the code: